-Figure 12.
-How many children attend South Australian long day care by age and socioeconomic status (see attached) The Commission has heard from experts, practitioners and families about the efforts that help disadvantaged families to engage in early childhood education and care.
+Figure 12: How many children attend South Australian long day care by age and socio-economic status

+Source: unpublished Deloitte Access Economics analysis on behalf of the Royal Commission The Commission has heard from experts, practitioners and families about the efforts that help disadvantaged families to engage in early childhood education and care.
 Professor Goldfeld and Associate Professor Jordan have told the Commission about the importance of outreach and engagement to make centres welcoming places for families.

-In Associate Professor Jordan's project with highly disadvantaged families in Melbourne, services actively reached out to families to build relationships and encourage participation.
-The Centre for Community Child Health in Victoria and Kids First Australia also identify the importance of effective family engagement in enhancing service delivery and child and family wellbeing.
+In Associate Professor Jordan's project with highly disadvantaged families in Melbourne, services actively reached out to families to build relationships and encourage participation.88 The Centre for Community Child Health in Victoria and Kids First Australia also identify the importance of effective family engagement in enhancing service delivery and child and family wellbeing.89